devasignhq/.github/profile/README.md

 ## Enabling OSS teams move faster with:

-- **Code Review:** AI-powered validation and merging of GitHub pull requests—no manual gatekeeping.
+- **Code Review:** Run test, replicate bugs, check if code is out of issue scope, etc.

 - **Intelligent Feedback:** Analyse PR and send actionable feedback to contributors via DM when PRs can't be merged.